lorensen/VTKExamples/src/Instructions/ForDevelopers.md

 5. If your C++ example does any rendering, the test will fail the first time and create an image in VTKExamples/build/Testing/Temporary.
 The image will be called Test**MyNewExample**.png.

 6. Copy the image into: VTKExamples/src/Testing/Baseline/**LANG**/**TOPIC**/.
-For python and other languages, create an image with the proper name using a screen capture and copy that image into the proper location.
+For Python and other languages, create an image with the proper name using a screen capture and copy that image into the proper location.

 7. Rerun ctest and the test should pass.

 #### Steps for Python, Java and C#

 If you are basing your code on a Cxx example use the same name as the Cxx example.
-This insures that cross-referencing works.
+This ensures that cross-referencing works.

 Keep the same directory structure as that in Cxx.